 “When Niel first approached me to direct this film, I was determined not to do it”, says Blecher.
 “Like many other people in South Africa and the world over, I have someone really close to me who was also a victim of sexual abuse, so I was reluctant to take on this project.
 However, the more I thought about it, the more I realised that Anchien’s story could offer help to victims of abuse and I felt duty bound to become involved with this film.
 I am thrilled that we are able to take this film to an international audience via the various festivals”.

-The film travels to Edinburgh, Scotland at the end of October for The Africa in Motion Festival and then in early November the producers will attend a seminar at the Royal African Society Film Festival in London where they will discuss Dis ek, Anna and then set up private screenings of the film.
-In December the film will screen in Amsterdam as part of Post-Apartheid Cinema – A South African Focus before heading to the Palm Springs International Film Festival in California.
-There is also interest in the film from festivals in Sweden and Dubai.
+The film travelled to Edinburgh, Scotland for the Africa in Motion Festival, and the producers attended a seminar at the Royal African Society Film Festival in London where they discussed Dis ek, Anna, it also screened in Amsterdam as part of Post-Apartheid Cinema – A South African Focus before heading to the Palm Springs International Film Festival in California.